 Why parents should invest time to track their baby growth in the first 3 years of their baby's life.

-Your baby growth in the first three years of a child's life are a critical period of development, as it is during this time that a child's brain is rapidly growing and developing.
+Your baby's growth in the first three years of life represents a critical period of development.
+It is during this time that a child's brain is rapidly growing and developing.
 Research has shown that experiences during this period can have a significant impact on a child's cognitive, social, and emotional development.

 Providing a safe and nurturing environment:

 This includes creating a physically safe space for the child to explore and learn, as well as providing emotional support and responsiveness to the child's needs.
-Ensuring that the child's physical needs are met (e.g. providing a clean and comfortable place to sleep, ensuring the child is well-fed and hydrated) as well as creating a warm and loving atmosphere that promotes emotional well-being will stimulate a baby growth .
+Ensuring that the child's physical needs are met — a clean and comfortable place to sleep, proper nutrition, and hydration — as well as creating a warm and loving atmosphere that promotes emotional well-being will stimulate baby growth.

 Engaging in play and exploration: